doublelobster/doublelobster.github.io/README.md

 ## Deploy

-Since this is hosted on Github Pages with an Org repository, the branch containing the compiled assets needs to be `master`, so the protected source branch is `src`.
+Since this is hosted on Github Pages with an Org repository, the branch containing the compiled assets needs to be `master`, so the protected source branch is `main`.

 To compile and deploy on `master`, run:
 ```